girlcon/website/README.md

 # 3. Start the local dev server
 npm run dev
 ```
 Then open http://localhost:4321 in your browser.
-Changes you save will hot-reload instantly.
+Changes you save will update instantly.

 ### Deploying
 Just push to `main` — GitHub Actions will automatically build and deploy the site to girlcon.org within a minute or two.